Creative Learning

 • Transition Days with Drama

-Because access to knowledge is power.
-Because education is everything.
-Because the sharing of power is social justice.
-Because young curious minds are hungry to learn and have fun simultaneously.
+Access to knowledge is power.
+Education is everything.
+The sharing of power is social justice.
+Young curious minds are hungry to learn and want that learning to be fun and stimultating.

 Creative Learning 1

-Yvonne ran the first Omidaze Shakespeare Summer School in 2008 in Penarth, South Wales and went on to produce annual summer schools, adding a Young Actors Summer School in 2015.
-Omidaze summer school partners have included Albert Primary School, Stanwell School, St Cyres School, Chapter, Cardiff and The Atrium, University of South Wales.
+The Omidaze Shakespeare Summer School began in 2008 in Penarth, South Wales.
+We went on to produce annual summer schools, adding a Young Actors Summer School in 2015.
+Omidaze summer school partners included Albert Primary School, Stanwell School, St Cyres School, Chapter, Cardiff and The Atrium, University of South Wales.

 “I use a creative process formed over many years and from working with many other brilliant practitioners which allows young people to first build as an ensemble before they they then begin to hear and respond physically to text and then build towards speaking the text.
 Only at the very end of the process, when they have played and had fun with the text and have a sense of ownership of it, do the young people work with the written text.
 The process is built on creative play, response and exploration.
 It is a framework of games and activities in which there is room for the young people to go off at a tangent and their individual and collective ideas and responses to be explored”